 top of page

 Captain Andrew McGovern is President of the New Jersey Sandyhook Pilots Association.
-He is a member of the Area Maritime Security Committee and Chair of the Infrastructure Protection Sub-Committee; a member and chairman of the Merchant Marine Personnel Advisory Committee; and is on the Board of Directors of the Surface Navy Association of Greater NY, The Maritime Industry Museum at Fort Schuyler, and Nation’s Port, in addition the Metropolitan Waterfront Alliance.
+He is a member of the Area Maritime Security Committee and Chair of the Infrastructure Protection Sub-Committee; a member and chairman of the Merchant Marine Personnel Advisory Committee; and is on the Board of Directors of the Surface Navy Association of Greater NY, The Maritime Industry Museum at Fort Schuyler, and Nation’s Port, in addition to the Metropolitan Waterfront Alliance.
 He has been awarded the U.S.C.G.
 Civil Service Commendation (1993), the U.S.C.G.
 Distinguished Public Service Award (2001), and the National Harbor Safety Committee of the Year (2001).

 top of page

 Rich Miller directs Con Edison's Energy Markets Policy Group.
-As such he is responsible for developing Company policy on a wide range of important federal, state and municipal energy policy issues, including climate change and renewable power.
-Prior to that position, he served as Con Ed's assistant general counsel, where he was company's principal regulatory attorney for its steam system and renewable power and energy efficiency matters.
+As such he is responsible for developing Company policy on a wide range of important federal, state, and municipal energy policy issues, including climate change and renewable power.
+Prior to that position, he served as Con Ed's assistant general counsel, where he was the company's principal regulatory attorney for its steam system and renewable power and energy efficiency matters.
 Rich came to Con Ed after five years of working in the city as Senior Vice President of Energy at the Economic Development Corporation, where he was the City's chief advisor on energy policy issues.
-He has a long history of public service, having worked also worked as a community organizer, housing advocate, and Peace Corps volunteer in West Africa.
+He has a long history of public service, having also worked as a community organizer, housing advocate, and Peace Corps volunteer in West Africa.
 He is also an avid cyclist who has bicycled most of the City's 580 miles of coastline and who swims whenever he can after he gets to the water.

 top of page